Bahía Blanca Argentina Temple

 Renderings of the Bahía Blanca Argentina Temple and site plan have not yet been publicly released.

-No site location has been officially announced for the Bahía Blanca Argentina Temple, but local newspaper La Nueva has been reporting for the past few years on the efforts of the Church to build a temple there.
-It appears that a large parcel of land northeast of the city is a candidate site for the temple.
+No site location has been officially announced for the Bahía Blanca Argentina Temple, but local newspaper La Nueva has been reporting for years on the efforts of the Church to build a temple, administrative offices, and housing facilities on a large parcel of land northeast of the city.

 On April 5, 2020, President Russell M. Nelson announced plans to construct the Bahía Blanca Argentina Temple at the closing session of the 190th Annual General Conference.
 Bahía Blanca is a major port city of Argentina, located on the Napostá Grande River just upstream from the Atlantic Ocean bay for which it is named.
 The temple will be the fifth to be constructed in the nation of Argentina and will help reach Church members living in the southern half of the country.
 There are more than 450,000 Argentinian members organized into over 100 stakes and districts.1

-The Bahía Blanca Argentina Temple will be the fifth temple built in Argentina, following the Buenos Aires Argentina Temple (1986), the Córdoba Argentina Temple (2015), the Salta Argentina Temple (announced), and the Mendoza Argentina Temple (announced).
+The Bahía Blanca Argentina Temple will be the fifth temple built in Argentina, following the Buenos Aires Argentina Temple (1986), the Córdoba Argentina Temple (2015), the Salta Argentina Temple (under construction), and the Mendoza Argentina Temple (under construction).

 - The Church of Jesus Christ of Latter-day Saints News Release, "Prophet Announces Eight New Temples at General Conference," 5 Apr.
 2020.